leeyiw/vnc2rdp/README.md

 cmake .
 ```

 After Makefile is generated, build vnc2rdp with `make`, and install with `make install`.
-All files installed to your system will listed in `install_manifest.txt`.
+All files installed to your system will be listed in `install_manifest.txt`.